mattamx/Projects/README.md

 # TripleTen_projects
 All the cool projects I worked on during the TripleTen Data Science bootcamp.
 You'll track my evolution as a data scientist as I progress and learn more complex topics.
-You'll find me experimenting with various methods of exploratory data analysis and machine learning throughout the sprints.
+You'll find me experimenting with various methods of exploratory data analysis, visualizations and machine learning throughout the sprints.

 | Sprint | Topic | Project Title | Status
 | :---------------: | --------------- |--------------- |---------------